lighthouseitsecurity/weaponizedXSS/CredCardPhishing/README.md

 # [unauthn] Credit Card Update Form (Phish)

 <p align="justify">This payload adds HTML code as an overlay to the target web page (containing the XSS vulnerability).
 The code displays a Credit Card Update popup form.
-If blended in the application's context sufficiently, once they encounter such a prompt, most users have a (proven) tendency to blindly provide it requested information (which contributes to a higher success rate of such phishing attacks).<p>
+If blended in the application's context sufficiently, once they encounter such a prompt, most users have a (proven) tendency to blindly provide it requested information (which contributes to a higher success rate of such phishing attacks).</p>

 Typical use-case scenarios:
 * external network perspective (Internet)